matochichap/algobuddy/ai-service/README.md

 ### AI Service
-esponsible for providing intelligent assistance within the PeerPrep platform.
+esponsible for providing intelligent assistance within the AlgoBuddy platform.
 It enables AI-assisted explanations, problem solving, and conceptual expansion for coding tasks.
 Users can receive contextual explanations of code, hints, suggestions for debugging, and test-case generation, enhancing collaboration and learning experiences.

 ### Set up
 1. `npm install -g yarn`